Automatic and International Information Exchange

 DAC 1 – Tax information

-The Directive on Administrative Cooperation (DAC) is one of the measures taken by the EU to implement the anti-tax evasion strategy adopted in 2006.
-Its purpose is to ensure that the OECD standard for the exchange of information upon request is uniformly implemented in the EU.
-A Member State should not be prevented from passing on information concerning a taxpayer to another Member State by the fact that the information required can be provided only by a bank or financial institution.
-The Directive applies to taxes of all kinds levied by a Member State or by territorial or administrative subdivisions of a Member State, including the local authorities.
-This excludes indirect taxes already covered by Union legislation on administrative cooperation between Member States.
+The Directive on Administrative Cooperation in direct taxation (DAC) is one of the measures taken by the EU to implement the anti-tax evasion strategy adopted in 2006.
+Its purpose is to ensure that the OECD standard for the exchange of information upon request is uniformly implemented within the EU.
+A Member State should not be prevented from passing on information concerning a taxpayer to another Member State based on the fact that the information required can be provided only by a bank or financial institution.
+In general, the Directive applies to taxes of all kind levied by a Member State or by territorial or administrative subdivisions of a Member State, including the local authorities.
+Indirect taxes already covered by Union legislation on administrative cooperation between Member States are excluded from the scope of the Directive.

-With effect from 01 January 2015, the Directive provides for the Automatic Information Exchange on five non-financial categories of income and capital on the basis of available information
+With effect from 01 January 2015, the Directive provides for the Automatic Information Exchange of non-financial categories of income and capital on the basis of available information on:

 DAC 2 – Bank data

 Within the EU (as well as participating third countries), information on financial accounts held by a person resident in another participating country is transferred.
 The financial institutions (banks, trustees, brokers, certain investment vehicles, certain insurance companies) are obliged to report such data to the local tax authorities.
-These data are then forwarded to the relevant tax authorities in the other country.
+Such data is then forwarded to the relevant tax authorities in the other country.

 The following information is to be reported from the cut-off date 31 December 2016 onwards:

-This regulation is intended to avoid that capital yields that were earned abroad and that are subject to declaration or taxable in the country of residence are not declared by the taxpayer.
+This regulation is intended to avoid that capital yields that were earned abroad and that are subject to declaration or taxation in the country of residence are not declared by the taxpayer.
 The Savings Taxation Directive as well as the Savings Taxation Agreements with Switzerland or Liechtenstein will become obsolete.
-The treaties allowed individuals resident in a Member State to choose between an anonymous 35% withholding tax on the capital stock or reporting the interest income to their tax authorities.
+These agreements allowed individuals resident in a Member State to choose between an anonymous 35% withholding tax on the capital stock or reporting the interest income to their tax authorities.

 DAC 3 – Rulings